learn-co-curriculum/dsc-tuning-decision-trees-lab/README.md

-    0.6990740740740741
+    0.7367718101733446

 ## Maximum Tree Depth

-Let's first check for the best depth parameter for our decision tree.
+Let's first check for the best depth parameter for our decision tree:

-- Create an array for for depth values ranging from 1 - 32.
+- Create an array for `max_depth` values ranging from 1 - 32
 - In a loop, train the classifier for each depth value (32 runs)
 - Calculate the training and test AUC for each run
 - Plot a graph to show under/over fitting and optimal value
 - Interpret the results

 ```python